Datura-ai/cortex.t/README.md

 Prior to proceeding, ensure you have a registered hotkey on subnet 18 mainnet.
 If not, run the command `btcli s register --netuid 18 --wallet.name [wallet_name] --wallet.hotkey [wallet.hotkey]`.

-In order to run a miner or validator you bust first set your OpenAI key to your profile with the following command.
+In order to run a miner or validator you must first set your OpenAI key to your profile with the following command.

 ```echo "export OPENAI_API_KEY=your_api_key_here">>~/.bashrc && source ~/.bashrc```